 Although it requires a bit more effort, indoor sowing is the most reliable technique for successfully growing most flowering plants, including wallflowers.

 - Prepare the substrate: use seed compost or a mix of compost with a little sand to make it very light.
-Fill a seed tray or pots to the brim.
-Lightly firm and level the surface.
+Fill a seed tray or buckets to the brim.
+Lightly tamp down and level the surface.

 - Cover lightly with compost or a little sieved compost: the seeds should be buried no more than 1-2 mm deep.